 Most people cope with grief through the support of family and friends and sometimes a support group.
-However, you may want to seek professional help if you are finding your pain unbearable, if you are struggling to function after a time, or if you feel stuck and unable to move forward.
+But you may want to seek professional help if you are finding your pain unbearable, if you are struggling to function after a time or if you feel stuck and unable to move forward.

 Bereavement counselling can help you learn to understand your reactions as part of the natural course of grief.
-During the sessions, you can explore a range of strategies for adjusting to the changes in your life.
+You can also explore a range of strategies for adjusting to the changes in your life.
 The counselling is usually provided by a professional counsellor, therapist or psychologist with experience in supporting people who are grieving.

 Counselling may not be appropriate immediately or very soon after the death, so if you feel unable to function at that time, talk to your doctor first.

 - Ask your palliative care team for help accessing bereavement counselling.

 - GriefLine offers confidential telephone and online grief counselling every day between midday and 3 am – call 1300 845 745 or visit griefline.org.au.

 - If you need crisis support or are feeling suicidal, contact Lifeline 13 11 14.